Positional Attention: Expressivity and Learnability of Algorithmic Computation: Experiments

-We evaluate our architecture under two different regimes: fixed input length $n$ and variable input lengths ranging from $1$ to $n$.
-We present our results in two subsections corresponding to each regime.
-We first present the results for variable input lengths, as they represent our general goal.
-Due to the high resource demands of running variable-length experiments, we resort to a fixed input length setting to provide a more detailed analysis of value generalization as a function of other factors, such as the number of samples and sequence length.
+We evaluate our architecture in a fixed input length regime, with a detailed analysis of in-distribution generalization as a function of the number of samples and expressive power.
 The plots presented show the median over ten runs, with shaded areas representing the 10\textsuperscript{th} and 90\textsuperscript{th} percentile.
-For more detailed analyses, we refer the reader to \Cref{appdx:experiments}.